-Decision: Based on the analysis of the AC 2019-2020 results, in AC2020-2021 the course instructor will require candidates to customize their research for the essay within their area of emphasis that is of specific relevance to the improvement of their content instruction.
-Candidates will submit a formal proposal in which they provide a rationale for their choice of topics and explain how the research of the topic will benefit their content teaching and student learning.
-The proposal will be approved by instructor and feedback will be provided to candidate as a guide for revision and resubmission.
-The rubric will be revised to include points that depend on the alignment of the essay topic, content relevancy, and student learning as supported by at least 2 "quality" research studies.
+Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
+In AC 2021-2022, faculty will require candidates to customize their research within an area that was of specific relevance to the improvement of their content instruction.
+Candidates submitted a formal proposal in which they provided a rationale for their choice of topics and explained how the research of the topic benefited their content teaching and student learning.
+The proposal was approved by instructor or feedback was provided to candidate as a guide for revision and resubmission.